szabgab/rust.code-maven.com/slides/rust/crates.md

 ## Create a crate
 {id: crate-a-crate}
+{i: TODO}

-* TBD: Where do we record changes between releases?
+* Where do we record changes between releases?